After 100 days, Americans give Biden high marks for COVID-19 response, economy: poll

 According to the April poll, 61% of white college graduates and 46% of whites who did not get a degree said they have a favorable view of the president, which is up 7 points and 6 points, respectively, from a year ago.

-Biden also has become more popular over the past year among racial minorities, with 68% of Hispanics expressing a favorable view of Biden, up 12 points from last April. https://tmsnrt.rs/3evjXuV
+Biden also has become more popular over the past year among racial minorities, with 68% of Hispanics expressing a favorable view of Biden, up 12 points from last April. tmsnrt.rs/3evjXuV

 The latest poll also shows more Americans – 40% - think the country is headed in the right direction than at any other time in the last decade.